explodingcamera/next-plugin-styled-components/packages/next-plugin-styled-components/README.md

-While next.js doesn't recommend to already create plugins, I created this because this project's scope is't that large & I use it in production and thus will update it to work with new next.js versions.
+While next.js doesn't recommend to already create plugins, I created this because this project's scope isn't that large & I use it in production and thus will update it to work with new next.js versions.